 Does your back hurt at work?

-If YES, it could be the way you sit at your desk and the way your work station are set up.
+If you answered YES, it could be the way you sit at your desk and the way your work station is set up.

 Chair Angle Set Up